 - 3. Select GDebi Package Installer (gdebi), and then click the Install button. - 4.
 After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Fusion VMS package (.deb file).
 (The package is probably stored in the Downloads folder.) - 5.
-Right-click on the Orchid Fusion VMS package, hover over Open With with the mouse, then select the GDebi Package Installer option.
+Right-click on the Orchid Fusion VMS package, select Open With Other Application, then select the GDebi Package Installer option.